MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 `[Azure Information Protection label ID];[S/MIME action]`

-The label ID value is displayed on the **Label** blade, when you view or configure the Azure Information Protection policy in the Azure portal.
+The label ID value is displayed on the **Label** pane, when you view or configure the Azure Information Protection policy in the Azure portal.
 To use S/MIME with a sublabel, always specify the ID of just the sublabel and not the parent label.
 When you specify a sublabel, the parent label must be in the same scope, or in the global policy.

 The S/MIME action can be: